RBeneroff/rachelbeneroff/README.md

 - onload -- slow load/images loading at different times
 - about page is not centered? some weird margin on right of page
 - Hero font is not carrying over to other people's browsers
+- fix ui-sref-active so that work is underlined when design is chosen

 Plugins:
 https://github.com/mattboldt/typed.js/